Excela Health Nurse Residency Program

 Excela Health Nursing Staff

-This recent letter from Trevor Walker to the Excela Health Chief Nursing Officer discusses his experience in the Nurse Residency Program.
+This recent letter from Trevor Sheesley to the Excela Health Chief Nursing Officer discusses his experience in the Nurse Residency Program.

 "The Nurse Residency Program at Excela Health was an excellent way to start my nursing career: through wonderful experiences, a plethora of learning opportunities, and the ease of transitioning from a student to a full-fledged RN.
 I thoroughly enjoyed my experiences while in the Nurse Residency Program and would recommend it to all graduate nurses looking to start their nursing careers in the right direction.
 Graduate nurses need a strong base on which to build what they learned in school.
 This is exactly what the program accomplishes.
 The preceptors assigned to me did an absolutely fabulous job in fostering the nursing mindset and laying the ground work for the last few steps on the path to nursing.